mrocklin/blog/_posts/work/2014-09-01-Blaze-HMDA.md

 By default computations on CSV files use the streaming Python backend.
 While robust for large files and decently fast, this backend parses the CSV file each time we do a full-data operation, and this parsing is very slow.
-Lets move our reduced dataset to a more efficient and widely accessible backend, `sqlite`.
+Let's move our reduced dataset to a more efficient and widely accessible backend, `sqlite`.

 {% highlight Python %}